 In this article, we discuss the ways in which this coordination can be leveraged in the evaluation of nano-enabled applications.

 Gilbertson, L. M.; Wender, B. A.; Zimmerman, J. B.; Eckelman, M. J. “Coordinating Modeling and Experimental Research of Engineered Nanomaterials to Improve Life Cycle Assessment Studies.”
 Environmental Science: Nano, 2015, 2, 669-682.
 DOI: 10.1039/C5EN00097A

 The following paper outlines a methodology for quantifying release of engineered nanomaterials from products under natural weathering conditions and critically highlights the importance of this data to enhancing life cycle assessment of relevant nano-enabled products.
 In addition, this project is a testament to coordinated efforts between experimentalist and life cycle practitioners.

 Lankone, R. S.; Challis, K.; Bi, Y.; Hanigan, D.; Reed, R. B.; Zaikova, T.; Hutchison, J. E.; Westerhoff, P.; Ranville, J.; Fairbrother, H.; Gilbertson, L. M. “Methodology for Quantifying Engineered Nanomaterial Release from Diverse Matrices in Outdoor Weathering Conditions to Inform Life Cycle Assessment.”
 Environmental Science: Nano, 2017, 4, 1784-1797.

-Many thanks to the EPA supported LCNano Center for supporting our recent efforts in this research area.
+Many thanks to the EPA supported LCNano Center for supporting several of our efforts in this research area.